X-Cart built-in import tool allows:

-The first product (Samsung Galaxy S6) does not have variants, while the other two (iPhone 8 and iPhone X) do.
+The first product (Samsung Galaxy S6) does not have variants, while the others (iPhone 8 and iPhone X) do.

-We've kept in the file only the fields that distinguish a product with variants from a product without them and removed all the rest.
+We've kept only the fields that distinguish a product with variants in the file.

 In our sample file, product variants are based on product class attributes.
-This means that the base fields for product variants creation are:
+It means that the base fields for product variants creation are: